deeponh/deeponh.github.io/_blogs/2025-11-02-introducing-top-b.md

 | Top-k       | 0.2333     | 0.1815      |

 If we see the figure below, we see the variance is the least for top-b.
-We will implore if that is the case in most cases.
+We will explore if that is the case in most cases.
 We also achieve the lowest entropy with top-b.

 <figure style="max-width:450px; margin:auto;">
   <img src="/assets/top-b/gpqa_acc.png" alt="GPQA Scores" style="width:100%; height:auto;">